worthingtonjg/pendantbooks/_posts/2021-11-29-answers-to-common-questions.markdown

 **<a name="q3">Q:What's the minimum size my book can be?</a>**

 A: Unfortunately there is no easy answer here.
 Your book might be 30,000 words or it might be 300,000 words.
-There is no requirement, but you can get some idea of the general size expected for a given genre by looking at other books in the genre in which you are writing.
+There is no requirement.
+But you can get some idea of the general size expected for a given genre by looking at other books in the genre in which you are writing.
 Nobody wants to read a 300,000 word coffee table book like _Chicken Soup for the Soul._ Conversely, a 30,000 word fantasy book would likely not give you the space required for a fully fleshed out world, characters, and magic system to say nothing of the story itself.

 But one word of caution here: if it is your first book, and you are planning on submitting to a traditional publisher, longer works are not your friend (see my previous post, <a href='{{site.url}}/2014/11/28/red-flags-for-big-publishing-houses.html'>Red Flags for Publishing Houses</a> for more detail)